Bird Model 43 RF Wattmeter Repair Tips

 from its housing.

 - One more warning.
 If you clean the watt meter glass with a dry cloth it will create a static electric charge on the glass and the meter needle with not deflect correctly.
-Clean the meter glass with a damp cloth to remove
+WIPE the meter glass with a damp cloth to remove the charge, or you can wait until the charge dissipates, this can take a day or two.

 Click here to enter the Martin RF Shop